phihungandre/recommander-system/README.md

 Where $1$ indicates that a customer will order from that restaurant and $0$ that they will not order from that restaurant.

+Disclaimer:\
-This project is from a recommander system course made by Oscar Defelice at EPITA. checkout the original repository: https://github.com/oscar-defelice/Recommender-Systems-Course?tab=GPL-3.0-1-ov-file
+This project is from a recommander system course made by Oscar Defelice at EPITA.\
+For more informations, please checkout the original repository: https://github.com/oscar-defelice/Recommender-Systems-Course?tab=GPL-3.0-1-ov-file